cgrates/cgrates/docs/tut_opensips_event.rst

 CDR processing
 --------------

-At the end of each call OpenSIPS_ will generate an CDR event and due to automatic handler registration built in **CGRateS-SM** component, this will be directed towards the port configured inside *cgrates.cfg*.
+At the end of each call OpenSIPS_ will generate an CDR event and due to automatic handler registration built in **CGRateS-SM** component, this will be directed towards the port configured inside *cgrates.json*.
 This event will reach inside **CGRateS** through the *SM* component (close to real-time).
-Once in-there it will be instantly mediated and it is ready to be exported.
+Once in-there it will be instantly rated and be ready for export.

 **CGRateS** Usage